DexcTrack/dexctrack/README.md

 You also need to make sure several Python libraries are available.
 This can be done from a command line with 'pip'. 'pip' is included with the installation package from www.python.org, but it tends to not be included, by default, on Linux systems.

-On Linux systems:
+On apt-based Linux systems (e.g. Mint, Ubuntu, or Debian):

-***sudo apt-get install python-pip python-wxtools***
+***sudo apt-get install python-pip python-wxtools libpython2.7-dev***

+On rpm-based Linux systems (e.g. Fedora or Red Hat):

+***sudo dnf install redhat-rpm-config python2-devel tkinter wxPython***

-(or the equivalent command for your packaging system) to install 'pip' and the 'wx' tools for python.
+(or the equivalent command for your packaging system) to install the 'pip' tool and the 'wx' services for python.

 Next, use 'pip' to install the python libraries we need.